miekg/pgo/README.md

-The main idea here is that developers can push stuff easier to production and that you can have some of the goodies from Kubernetes, but not that bad stuff like the networking - the big trade-off being you need to administrate port-numbers *and* still run some proxy to forward URLs to the correct backend.
+The main idea here is that developers can push stuff easier to production and that you can have some of the goodies from Kubernetes, but not that bad stuff like the networking - the big trade-off being you need to administrate port numbers *and* still run some proxy to forward URLs to the correct backend.

 A typical config file looks like this: